 - while we always aim to communicate clearly and as simply as possible, some of the articles may require a reasonable level of technical understanding due to the technical nature of what they are about

-- while the site has been created using the most accessible WordPress theme we could find and has been reviewed by experts for accessibility, the site has not been fully user-tested with disabled people – this is expected before the end of September 2012
+- while the site has been created using the most accessible WordPress theme we could find and has been reviewed by our accessibility, the site has not been fully user-tested with disabled people

 Let us know if you have difficulties using this site